irushabshah/adpreview/README.md

 # AdPreview: Automated Ad Ops Workflow

 This repository provides a high-speed, zero-cost solution for hosting and previewing static and HTML5 display banners (Adobe Animate) at scale.
-It eliminates manual coding by using a custom Python indexer and GitHub Actions to build live client preview links in seconds.
+It eliminates manual coding by using a custom Python indexer and GitHub Actions to build live client preview links in a few seconds.

 🚀 **How to Use**